 With an area of 751 km² (289.5 sq mi) the island is slightly larger than Singapore, or slightly more than four times the size of Washington, DC.
 The island has a coastline of 148 km, its landscape is mountainous and of volcanic origin, highest peak is Morne Diablotin, at 1,447m (4,747 ft), the dormant volcano is the second highest mountain in the Lesser Antilles, after La Grande Soufrière in Guadeloupe.

-The most northern of the Windward Islands has a population of of 72,000 inhabitants (in 2014).
+The most northern of the Windward Islands, Dominica has a population of of 72,000 inhabitants (in 2014).
 Capital and largest city is Roseau.
 Spoken languages are English (official) and a French based Antillean Creole (Kwéyòl).